CONSTITUTION AND BYLAWS

 Section 1.
 Eligibility

-There shall be three (3) types of membership open to all persons who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
-They are Junior and Active and Associate.
+There shall be two (2) types of membership open to all persons who are in good standing with the American Kennel Club and who subscribe to the purposes of this Club.
+They are Junior and Active.

-Junior Membership: To protect the future of our breed; MCONO offers a Junior membership for children at least ten (10) years, and less than eighteen (18) years of age who are seeking Active membership.
+Junior Membership: To protect the future of our breed; MCONO offers a Junior membership for children less than eighteen (18) years of age who are seeking Active membership.
 Junior members shall be eligible for Active status upon their 18th birthday.
 Junior members have no voting or office holding privileges.

 Active membership shall be open to all persons eighteen (18) years or older.
-Members shall be in good standing with the American Kennel Club and must subscribe to the purposes of this Club and to the Code of Ethics.
+Members shall be in good standing with the American Kennel Club and must subscribe to the purposes of this Club.
 Active members shall pay dues and shall have individual voting privileges.
 After having served 12 months as an Active member, a member shall be granted office holding privileges and may hold office.

 Section 2.
 Dues